Our Unofficial Guide to the

 In our case, we did 2 rounds with DMPS and then added ALA, using them both

 together for 32 rounds.
-Then we switched to DMSA to remove more lead.
-Most of
+Then we switched to DMSA to remove lead, but the lowering

 Determining the dose:

 Begin with 1/8 mg/lb or less.
-For future, gradual increases, consult the RFA group
+For future, gradual increases, you may consider

 With Caroline, we began with 1/12th mg/lb which was 3mg.
 Even after 42 rounds,